PartnerCollective/anatomy-of-a-dev-environment/readme.md

 - [X] 4.2 Javascript ( ES6+) ( `webpack + terser + eslint ( optional typescript / react )`)
 - [X] 5.1 `ThemeKit` for local devleopment pushes
 - [X] 5.2 Reloading `Browsersync`
+- [X] 6.
+Single terminal command `npm run dev` to start it up
-- [ ] 6.
+- [ ] 7.
 Fast setup and project kick off `build a cli once later?`
-- [ ] 7.
+- [ ] 8.
 Salient starting points `any startin theme you choose`
-- [ ] 8.
+- [ ] 9.
 Build and deploy tools `handle this later once the rest is working`

 Right so from that we have a rough set of tools these are not extensive review the [suggested tools](./suggestedtools.md) doc for other options.
 This set of requirements may be drastically different to what you require, tweak what you need and revise to only that to start off with, next up we are going to look at my teams requirements.